yunyounglee99/Paper-study-multimodal/이윤영 - Transfusion Predict the Next Token and  0f5ab4f28b6a461bab5a676cf7c71c46.md

-# 이윤영 - Transfusion: Predict the Next Token and
-Diffuse Images with One Multi-Modal Model
+# Transfusion: Predict the Next Token and Diffuse Images with One Multi-Modal Model

 ## Abstract